Back to Silas S. Brown's home page

 Silent MIDI fileYou might also be interested in this 52-byte silence.mid to set as a ring-tone for persistent sales departments etc. It actually has two extremely soft notes with silence in between, as some players are 'confused' by anything less, but you're unlikely to hear it.
 If you need an MP3, try this silence.mp3 (1 second, 1.9k).

-MIDI ringtone generatorHere is a Python 2 script to generate ringtones that are:
+MIDI ringtone generatorHere is a Python script to generate MIDI ringtones (for older, MIDI-capable phones, not modern Android or iOS); the ringtones generated are:

 - Non-musical, to avoid spoiling any music anyone in your company might be thinking of at the time